FyroxEngine/rg3d.rs/src/_posts/2022-05-12-feature-highlights-0.25.md

 <YtVideo url="https://www.youtube.com/embed/sRicfb2uQz8" />

-The editor is meant to be used as a replacement for manual creation of ABSMs (like [here](https://fyrox-book.github.io/fyrox/tutorials/fps/tutorial-3/tutorial-part-3.html#animations)).
+The editor is meant to be used as a replacement for manual creation of ABSMs.
 All you need to do is to create ABSM in the editor, save it, and then load it as a resource in your game and create its instance:

 ```rust